Hendrix-CS/csci320/projects/baremetalgame.md

 of whatever code it is running and running the code designated for handling the interrupt.
 Naturally, interrupt-handling code should complete as quickly as possible so that the CPU can resume normal execution.

-This project will be very different in flavor, because **all** of the code you write will be executed by interrupt handlers.
-You will create two interrupt handlers for this project:
-* Your **keyboard interrupt handler** will update the game based on player input.
-* Your **timer interrupt handler** will update the game based on time-dependent gameplay elements of your design.

 ## Setup